 La Campana-Peñuelas Biosphere Reserve includes La Campana National Park and the Lago Peñuelas National Reserve.
 Declared by UNESCO’s Man and the Biosphere Program (MAB) in 1985, the reserve has a surface area of 17,095 ha (66 sq miles) and is located in the Valparaíso Region of Chile.

 The relief is gently undulating with some small hills and several gullies.
-The highest peaks are El Roble (2,222 meters above sea level), and La Campana (1,920 meters).
+The highest peaks are El Roble (2,222 m or 7,290 ft above sea level), and La Campana (1,920 m or 6,300 ft).

 The major vegetation type is scrub land with Looser (Cryptocarya alba) a species of the family Lauraceae, boldea fragran (Peumus boldus), and winter's bark (Drimys winteri).
 Forests within the La Campana-Peñuelas Biosphere Reserve are habitats for the Chilean Wine Palm, Jubaea chilensis, an endangered palm.
 The area harbors one of the two relict stands of Chilean palm (Jubaea chilensis) and roble beech (Nothophagus obliqua) in Chile.

 This Biosphere Reserve includes various ecosystems, all hosting endemic species:

 - Hygrophyll forests are present in the lower parts ofgullies and on humid slopes, with species such as: Crinodendron patagua, Persea lingue, Dasyphyllumexcelsum and Beilschmiedia miersii;